 Les Miserables offers a unique opportunity to visualize what the lyrics and music have already achieved with an unusual of force transmission.

-It is a bit difficult to summarize or highlight the most important or interesting aspects of the movie.
-It shows the best and worst of humanity, with many of its complexities, hopes, joys, failures and pains.
-The luxurious is interconnected with nonsense, love goes hand in hand with pain, happiness with detachment, and the road that separates happiness from bitterness and despair is sometimes a fine line where intentions and the correct or incorrect use of freedom decides battles of unsuspected importance.
+It is a bit difficult to summarize the most important aspects of the movie.
+It shows the best and worst of humanity, with many of its complexities, hopes, joys, failures, and pains.
+The luxurious is interconnected with nonsense, love goes hand in hand with pain, happiness with detachment and the road that separates happiness from bitterness and despair is sometimes a fine line where intentions and the correct or incorrect use of freedom decide battles of unsuspected importance.

 Right from the start, when we hear the first notes, it reminds us of the miserable condition of the prisoners.
 We recognize and understand much about the pain and injustice that exists in this world.
 Convicted for stealing a loaf of bread, Valjean will face long years in prison and is hardened and angered by a life that never seemed to offer security or love.
 Moving along, from the very beginning of the first scene, we see him carrying a huge wooden bulk under the harsh gaze of his pursuer, Javert.
 From that point, we conclude already that he will face constant crosses and hardships throughout his life.

-The love and mercy, however, triumph over both judgment and the human soul.
+Love and mercy, however, triumph over both judgment and the human soul.
 The Bishop’s unexpected act of charity penetrates the hardness of Valjean’s heart and successfully introduces him to a completely new vision of himself.
-Mercy, however is not blindness.
+Mercy, however, is not blindness.
 God, like a saint once said, promises us forgiveness but does not promise us a tomorrow.
-This is what the bishop reminds Valijean: “But remember this, my brother.
+This is what the bishop reminds Valjean: “But remember this, my brother.
 See in this some higher plan.
 You must use this precious silver.
 To become an honest man (…)God has raised you out of darkness.
 I have bought your soul for God!”

 This turning point marks a new path for Valjean, and the start of a different life under a new name.
 The mayor will be a generous, always correct, and faithful steward.
 However, we perceive that this is not enough.
 Here is one of the most interesting aspects of the film.
 Valjean’s life changed once again, it may not be obvious, but it is definitely seen when he cares for Cosette, a young orphan, who is simply ignored.
 By caring for her he helps her live a life more full of love.
 The testimony of charity implanted in him by the Bishop along with his paternity for little Cosette, which will eventually include detachment, will increasingly reflect a love of God’s love for his children.